JosemiChaves9/hotel-linking-interview/README.md

     ```
     And a secret key will generate and store in the .env.

+5. **Generate App Key**

+    You'll need to run `php artisan key:generate` in order to have a key to run the app

 ## Start the app
 1. **Start the services**
     - `yarn startFront`